Parish Council

 Sheena Boyce – Clerk

-Buckland Parish Council (“Council”) in addition to maintaining the open grass areas in the centre of the village and coordinating the volunteer effort to maintain the village pond, arranges a programme of winter maintenance to keep sections of the A25 roadside footways clear of soil and unwanted vegetation.
-Council provides financial support to the village website, arranges for village assets, that include the war memorial, bus shelter opposite the village shop, village sign, two notice boards and various benches to be maintained and ensures each of the three parish grit bins are replenished each Autumn.
-Council applies any residual balance towards projects designed to deliver amenity improvements including, over recent years, making improvements to improve the accessibility of our local rights of way.
+Buckland Parish Council (Council) in addition to employing contractors to cut the open grass areas in the centre of the village and coordinating the volunteer effort to maintain the village pond, arranges a programme of winter maintenance to keep sections of the A25 roadside footways clear of soil and unwanted vegetation (a task previously undertaken by SCC).
+Council provides financial support to the village website, arranges for village assets, that include the war memorial, bus shelter opposite the village shop, village sign, two notice boards and various benches to be maintained and arranges for each of the three parish grit bins to be replenished (as required) each Autumn.
+Council applies any residual balance towards initiatives designed to deliver amenity improvements including, over recent years, assuming responsibility for the maintenance of the bus shelter located opposite the village shop and working in partnership with Buckland Estate to improve the accessibility of our local rights of way.

-Council is a consultee on all planning applications arising in Buckland and is consulted by MVDC, Surrey County Council and Surrey Police in relation to other government functions including planning policy, highways maintenance, road safety, public rights of way and local policing.
+Council is a consultee on all planning applications arising in Buckland, is consulted by MVDC, SCC and Surrey Police in relation to other government functions impacting a wider area within Surrey including planning policy, highways maintenance, road safety, public rights of way and local policing and engages with other public bodies undertaking national or regional consultations that could impact our local community.

 Council provides a link to the local community and takes up issues on behalf of the community as a whole.
 Council organises an Annual Parish Meeting and welcomes residents and local business people who attend Council meetings to participate in an Open Forum (a public session, usually near the start of each meeting) and to observe proceedings during the remainder of the meeting.